Mbogaert/team-profile-generator/README.md

   # Team Profile Generator

   ## Description
-  This is a team member generator.
+  This is a generator that creates a webpage with the inputted team information.

   ## Table of Contents:
   * [Description](#description)